 - Sleep disturbances

-According to a studies, opiate withdrawal syndrome will generally begin around the time when the next habitual drug use would normally occur.
+Opiate withdrawal syndrome will generally begin around the time when the next habitual drug use would normally occur.
 Most often, this is 4-6 hours after the last dose for heroin users and possibly more frequently for methadone users.
-The length of time that it takes for opiate withdrawal symptoms to retract and allow the user some rest will vary depending on various factors including the type of opiate used, the length of use and the frequency of use.
-Most will experience no more than 7 days of withdrawal from heroin, no more than 14 days of withdrawal from prescription painkillers and no more than 28 days of withdrawal from methadone.
+The length of time that it takes for opiate withdrawal symptoms to retract and allow the user some rest will vary depending on various factors, including the type of opiate used, the length of use, and the frequency of use.
+Most will experience no more than 7 days of withdrawal from heroin, no more than 14 days of withdrawal from prescription painkillers, and no more than 28 days of withdrawal from methadone.